 To work as a dental assistant in Oregon, graduates must take the Radiation Health and Safety exam and demonstrate the ability to take dental radiographs.
+Graduates who take further testing to become certified dental assistants are also eligible for Oregon Expanded Function Assisting (EFDA) endorsement.
 For further information about the testing and certification process, please contact Dental Assisting National Board (DANB) at 1-800-367-3262.

 What skills will I use on the job?